g0v-data/g0v-hackmd-archive/notes/NlzvLbx3Rb-1Gvi7AIOPlQ.md

 * Complexity: Compared to HTTP/1.1, HTTP/2 implementation can be more complicated, particularly when it comes to handling multiplexed streams, stream prioritization, and server push.
 Administrators and developers may encounter difficulties because of its intricacy.

-* Dependency on TLS: Although it is not a restriction unique to HTTP/2, TLS (HTTPS) is frequently needed for the protocol's wide adoption.
+* Dependency on [Transport Layer Security (TLS)](https://docs.oracle.com/javase/8/docs/technotes/guides/security/jsse/tls.html): Although it is not a restriction unique to HTTP/2, TLS (HTTPS) is frequently needed for the protocol's wide adoption.
 Performance may be impacted by TLS's overhead in terms of encryption and decryption, despite the security advantages it offers.

 * Potential for Head-of-Line Blocking: Even though HTTP/2 attempts to fix the head-of-line blocking problems that existed in HTTP/1.1, it can still happen in some situations, especially when there are several streams sharing a single connection and one of them is experiencing lag or congestion.